MicrosoftDocs/azure-management-docs/articles/azure-arc/network-requirements-consolidated.md

 [!INCLUDE [network-requirement-principles](includes/network-requirement-principles.md)]

+> [!TIP]
+> For the Azure public cloud, you can reduce the number of required endpoints by using the Azure Arc gateway for [Arc-enabled servers](servers/arc-gateway.md) or [Arc-enabled Kubernetes](kubernetes/arc-gateway-simplify-networking.md).

 ## Azure Arc-enabled Kubernetes endpoints

 Connectivity to the Arc Kubernetes-based endpoints is required for all Kubernetes-based Arc offerings, including: